 Up until this point, we’ve examined how session duration and time on page are calculated as single visits.
 However, GA will show these metrics as averages instead, which leads to some confusion when interpreting the data.

 Unfortunately, this also means that this metric may only provide insight in regards to a small portion of your overall site traffic.
 It cannot be used in an accurate, holistic interpretation.
-(For example, if your page’s bounce rate is 95%, then the average time on page would only be looking at the 5% of visitors that made it to a second page).
+(For example, if your page’s bounce rate is 95 percent, then the average time on page would only be looking at the 5 percent of visitors that made it to a second page).

 Armed with this newfound understanding of bounce rates and how engagement time is measured in Google Analytics, what can you do to measure your content’s performance more accurately ?

-Incorporate call-to-actions within your articles, and recommend more content at the bottom of a page, or in your side navigation.
+Incorporate calls to action within your articles, and recommend more content at the bottom of a page, or in your side navigation.
 Providing quality content is useless if no one can discover it, so make that a priority when updating your site.